 Baptism preparation sessions are held every six to eight weeks.
-Please call the rectory for the schedule.
+Please call the Church Office for the schedule.

-Registered members must contact the Rectory Office at least 8 months in advance of the tentative wedding date.
+Registered members must contact the Church Office at least 8 months in advance of the tentative wedding date.
 Couples are asked to attend one of the following Diocesan programs.